quii/learn-go-with-tests/why.md

 - The premise is the tests you write basically are a part of 2 and 3, but make it structured and quicker.

-P> **All the examples are unrealistic compared to "real" software**

-This comes back to being able to break problems down.
-As you gain practice with TDD and software development you'll learn how to break down problems so that they look like the simple examples you learned with.

-If a section of your code is too hard to test; it's not "realistic" - it's poorly writteneople who enjoy TDD will rarely touch a debugger because it is simpler just to write a test.

-Tests mean we dont need to spend time spinning up the software and manually testing it because it's all automated.

 The "studying" part becomes easier because as GeePaw says

 > it’s almost like the test code forms a kind of Cliff’s Notes for the shipping